 1. Park the vehicle on level ground, shift into park, and engage the differential lock.
 2. Loosen the lug nuts on the wheel to be removed.
 3. Elevate the vehicle.
 4. Remove the lug nuts.
 5. Remove the wheel.
-6. Install the wheel; then using a criss-cross pattern, tighten the wheel nuts in 20 ft-lb increments to a final torque of 40 ft-lb (steel wheel), 60 ft-lb (aluminum wheel w/black nuts), or 80 ft-lb (aluminum wheel w/chrome nuts).
+6. Install the wheel; then using a criss-cross pattern, tighten the wheel nuts incrementally to a final torque of 95 ft-lb.

-Muffler/Spark Arrestor
+Muffler/Spark Arrester